U.S. envoy to Afghanistan announces 'pause' in Taliban talks after attack on Bagram air base

 Two Afghan civilians were killed, and more than 70 civilians were reported injured, the spokesman said.

-The remaining Taliban fighters barricaded themselves inside the medical building, which is outside the base, and were killed in in a series of airstrikes, the spokesman said.
+The Taliban fighters barricaded themselves inside a medical building outside the base and were killed in a series of airstrikes, the spokesman said.

-The tweets by Khalilzad appear to throw another wrench in peace talks between the U.S. and the Taliban.
+The tweets by Khalilzad appear to throw another wrench in peace talks between the United States and the Taliban.

-The State Department late Thursday referred questions about the pause to Khalizad's tweet.
+The State Department late Thursday referred questions about the pause to Khalilzad's tweet.
 Secretary of State Mike Pompeo on Wednesday condemned the "coordinated terrorist attack in the strongest possible terms."

 Voice of America, citing Suhail Shaheen, who speaks for the Taliban negotiating team, reported earlier Thursday that Taliban and U.S. negotiators agreed to resume talks after “a few days.”